-The San Juan Outdoor Rug from Fab Hab is waterproof and reversible – and visually striking.
-Available at Cuckooland.
+The San Juan Outdoor Rug by Fab Hab is waterproof and reversible – and visually striking.

 One of the pleasures of indoor dining is crisp and fresh table linen – so why not have the same level of detail outdoors?
-Choose natural, luxurious fabrics such as cotton and linen for a slightly rustic, cosy look and feel, but go for natural finishes and colours, as they won't fade as obviously as bright colours.
+Choose natural, luxurious fabrics such as cotton and linen for a slightly rustic, cozy look and feel, but go for natural finishes and colors, as they won't fade as obviously as bright colors.

-If your kitchen is not right next to your garden dining area, transporting heavy dishes between the inside and outside may be a challenge (especially if you are cooking for a large group).
-So, why not have a little kitchen dedicated to al fresco cooking right where you will be having dinner?
-Add a few plant pots, including herbs and you have a self-sufficient outdoor dining area complete with a mini kitchen garden.
+If your kitchen is not right next to your patio dining area, transporting heavy dishes between the inside and outside may be a challenge (especially if you are cooking for a large group).
+So, why not have a little outdoor kitchen dedicated to al fresco cooking right where you will be having dinner?
+Add a few plant pots, including herbs, and you have a self-sufficient outdoor dining area complete with a mini kitchen garden.

-7. Create an intimate arbour space with plants and lights
+13. Create an intimate arbor space with plants and lights

 Al fresco dining cannot be beaten for enjoying the sunshine and open air – but what about when it gets too hot, especially during lunchtime, or at night when you might need a little more shelter?
-Create a natural roof by training climber plants, such as ivy or a vine to form an arbour.
-Then accessorise with pretty festoon garden lights and enjoy outdoor dining without overheating.
+Create a natural roof by training climber plants, such as ivy or a vine to form an arbor.
+Then accessorize with pretty string lights (like these from Lights4Fun) and enjoy outdoor dining without overheating.